Skip to Content

 I had just come back from studying abroad in London where I had been bit by the travel bug hard!
 I was eager for another adventure and thought volunteering while in university would be a great way to travel, but also do something good for the world.

-Why Ghana?
+Why Volunteer in Ghana?

-I had the choice of going to Chile or Ghana.
+I had the choice of going to Chile or Volunteer in Ghana.
 At the time, I was somewhat afraid of Africa because of how the media portrays it, so I requested to do my volunteer work in Chile.
 Well, our school liked to mix things up so no one got what they requested!
 I’M SO GLAD!

 I secretly wanted an adventure in Ghana and wanted to go to Africa, but didn’t want to freak out my friends and family and chose the easier option.
 It could not have been a better chance of events and one that changed my life for the better!